Good News Ministries

 Organizational services:

 Good News Ministries exists to meet the physical and spiritual needs of all hurting people in Ongole, India.
 These include 75 orphans through an orphanage located across the street from Samrat’s home.
 There they feed, educate, and clothe the orphans regardless of religion or caste background.
 In India a service like this is very rare.
 They also operate 25 child care centers providing after school programs to 625 children who are not orphans, but need a reason to stay off the street after school.
 Along with this education, they also own a school building where they educate an additional 80 kids from elementary to high school.
 If all of these programs weren’t enough to keep a staff of 27 people busy, they have ventured out into the untouchable region of Ongole to bring blankets and provide shelter there along with the tribals of the area.
 Samrat also goes into the prisons to bring hope and joy in a very dark place.
 Aditionally, many elderly women are cast out of their homes when they cease to be useful.
-Good News Ministries has opened a home to care for their medical and physical needs there.
+Good News Ministries has opened 2 homes to care for 21 women and their medical and physical needs.
+They also operate 2 homes where they provide for 32 blind children.

 Impact story: